Meckel's diverticulum: Pathophysiology

 The omphalomesenteric duct (omphaloenteric duct, vitelline duct, or yolk stalk) normally connects the embryonic midgut to the yolk sac ventrally, providing nutrients to the midgut during embryonic development.
 The vitelline duct narrows progressively and disappears between the 5th and 8th weeks of gestation.

 In Meckel's diverticulum, the proximal part of vitelline duct fails to regress and involute, which remains as a remnant of variable length and location.
 The solitary diverticulum lies on the antimesenteric border of the ileum (opposite to the mesenteric attachment) and extends into the umbilical cord of the embryo.
 The left and right vitelline arteries originate from the primitive dorsal aorta, and travel with the vitelline duct.
 The right becomes the superior mesenteric artery that supplies a terminal branch to the diverticulum, while the left involutes.
 Having its own blood supply, Meckel's diverticulum is susceptible to obstruction or infection.

 Meckel's diverticulum is located in the distal ileum, usually within 60–100 cm (2 feet) of the ileocecal valve.
 This blind segment or small pouch is about 3–6 cm (2 inch) long and may have a greater lumen diameter than that of the ileum.
 It runs antimesenterically and has its own blood supply.
 It is a remnant of the connection from the yolk sac to the small intestine present during embryonic development.
-It is a true diverticulum, consisting of all 3 layers of the bowel wall which are mucosa, submucosa and muscularis propria.
+It is a true diverticulum, consisting of all three layers of the bowel wall: mucosa, submucosa and muscularis propria.

 As the vitelline duct is made up of pluripotent cell lining, Meckel's diverticulum may harbor abnormal tissues, containing embryonic remnants of other tissue types.
 Jejunal, duodenal mucosa or Brunner's tissue were each found in 2% of ectopic cases.
 Heterotopic rests of gastric mucosa and pancreatic tissue are seen in 60% and 6% of cases respectively.
 Heterotopic means the displacement of an organ from its normal anatomic location.
 Inflammation of this Meckel's diverticulum may mimic appendicitis.
 Therefore, during appendectomy, ileum should be checked for the presence of Meckel's diverticulum, if it is found to be present it should be removed along with appendix.

 A memory aid is the rule of 2s: